Ideally regular categories: Introduction

 In analogy with the classical theory of ideals of unital rings, G.~Janelidze introduced \emph{ideally exact categories} in \cite{IDE} as a class of categories equipped with a well-behaved notion of `{ideal}' capable of classifying quotient objects.
 Formally, ideally exact categories are defined as Barr exact, \bprot{} (\cite{OG-BOURN}) categories with finite coproducts such that the unique morphism $0 \to 1$ is a regular epimorphism.
 For an ideally exact category $\cat A$, the pullback functor along $p\colon0\to1$ between the corresponding slice categories

 is monadic, and $\slice A0$ is \semiab{} (in the sense of \cite{SEMI-AB}) -- in fact, ideally exact categories can be equivalently characterised as Barr exact categories with finite coproducts that are monadic over a \semiab{} category.
 A fundamental feature of such a category $\cat A$ is that for any object $A\in\cat A$, the \emph{ideals of $A$} -- defined as normal subobjects of $p^\ast(A)$ -- are in bijective correspondence with the regular quotients of $A$.
 A paradigmatic example is indeed the category $\Ring$ of unital rings, which is in fact ideally exact.
 The corresponding functor $p^\ast\colon\Ring\to\slices\Ring0$ (with $0=\Z)$ coincides, up to equivalence, with the forgetful functor $\Ring\to\Rng$ to the \semiab{} category of non-unital rings, thereby recovering the usual notion of an ideal of a ring.
-Ideally exact categories provide a powerful generalisation of this classical picture, and they encompass many commonly encountered examples, including all \bprot{} varieties with at least one constant, all cotopoi, and all coslices of \semiab{} categories.
+Ideally exact categories provide a wide generalisation of this classical situation, and they encompass many commonly encountered examples, including all \bprot{} varieties with at least one constant, the dual category of any elementary topos, and all coslices of \semiab{} categories.